You are about to go to a website for healthcare professionals.

 Am I at very high risk?

 Different factors can put you at very high risk for another heart attack or stroke (see the full chart below for some of the most common ones).
-If you are at very high risk, an LDL-C below 55 mg/dL is recommended by the American College of Cardiology to reduce the risk of another heart attack or stroke.
+If you are at very high risk, an LDL-C below 55 mg/dL is recommended by the American College of Cardiology, along with the American Heart Association and other Medical Societies to reduce the risk of another heart attack or stroke.

 LDL-C below 55 mg/dL recommended for cardiovascular disease (CVD) at very high risk